harvard-edtech/create-kaixa/docBuilder/DOCS_HOME.md

-# Kaixa, a simply and customizable way to write Katalon tests
+# Kaixa, a simple and customizable way to write Katalon tests

 Kaixa is pronounced "Kaisha" and is taken from the Catalan word for "box" as in "toolbox"